unitedastronomer/E1-572G-Hackintosh/README.md

 This OpenCore configuration is optimized for this specific hardware.
    * Tested to work from **High Sierra** (10.13) up to **Sonoma** (14)
      * However, additional configuration is needed for Ventura (13) and newer
+   * Kexts for WiFi and Bluetooth are not included

 ## 💻 System Specification